pkic/pkimm/assessment/methodology.md

+---
+date: 2023-03-21T7:00:00Z
+title: Methodology

+---

-# PKI Maturity Model Assessment Methodology
+# Assessment Methodology

-The following document describes the methodology how is the maturity assessment done based on the [PKI Maturity Model](../model/pkimm.md).
+The following document describes the methodology how is the maturity assessment done based on the [PKI Maturity Model](../model/).

 ## Assessment methods